A consulting firm partner invited you for a coffee chat? Amazing!

 During a career coffee chat, you should be prepared to discuss your career goals, your experiences and skills, and your areas of interest.
 You should also be prepared to ask questions and seek advice on how to achieve your goals and navigate the consulting job market.
 Some topics you might discuss during a career coffee chat include your current job, your long-term career aspirations, any challenges or obstacles you’re facing, and any specific advice or guidance you’re seeking.
 It’s also a good idea to come prepared with a list of questions to ask the person you’re meeting with.

-Since the start of the pandemic, most coffee chats are virtual or just on the phone.
+Since the start of the pandemic, most coffee chats have been virtual or just on the phone.

 What questions should you expect during the coffee chat?